Basically all robot learning systems today (December, 2025) are pure

 reconstruct

-sim to real gap), or we need to be able to hallucinate good quality
+suffer the sim to real gap), or we need to be able to hallucinate good

-answers to counterfactuals given only a single real rollout from a real
+quality answers to counterfactuals given only a single real rollout from

 .